ChrisPortman/vcrepo/README.md

 By default when you browse to /repos on your server, it will assume that you want to look at the HEAD of the master branch.
 You can override this by browsing to /branch|tag|commit_id/repos/ and then into the desired repository.
 You can also configure yum to use a url that include the branch, tag, or commit_id.

+### Package Cache
+All the packages that are synced into a repository are moved to the "package cache" and then symlinked back into the repository.
+Its then the links that are version controlled in GIT rather than committing gigabytes of binary to the repo.

+The package cache is at /repo_base_dir/package_cache/.
+All the packages get lumped in there together.
+That way they can be deduped if say, rhel and centos have the same packages.

 ### Intended Workflow
 Basically the idea is to cron the syncing of the repos nightly.
 Then there will be a nightly commit of in the GIT repo.
 We will then be able to tag a specific commit as 'production', 'dev' whatever.
 When we want to make new packages available to and environment, just move the tag and done.

 ## TODO
   * Look at simplifying the repos filesystem structure.
 I dont think it really needs to be repo_base_location/os/vers/arch.
 It can more likely be repo_base_location/{yum|apt}/repo_name - DONE
-  * Make sure that if someone has been mucking about in the workdir and not left it master:HEAD that the syncs dont loose the plot.
+  * Make sure that if someone has been mucking about in the workdir and not left it master:HEAD that the syncs dont loose the plot. - DONE
   * Move the .package dir out of .git.
-It shouldnt really live there, but on the other hand, its an easy way to make sure its out of the way of the commits.
+It shouldnt really live there, but on the other hand, its an easy way to make sure its out of the way of the commits. - DONE